Jacaranda (album)

 Jacaranda is the fifth studio album by South African musician, songwriter, and producer Trevor Rabin, released on 8 May 2012 on Varèse Sarabande.
 His first solo album of new material since Can't Look Away (1989), Rabin started work on the album in 2007 by writing music in various styles that was challenging for him to play, including jazz fusion, rock, blues, classical, and bluegrass.
 Most of the album's song titles refer to Rabin's experiences while growing up in South Africa.
 Recording took place over a six-year period at his studio in Los Angeles.
 Five guest musicians perform on the album, including drummers Lou Molino III, Vinnie Colaiuta, Rabin's son Ryan, bassist Tal Wilkenfeld, and singer Liz Constantine.

 After the release of Jacaranda was pushed back several times, the album had a limited release which entered the U.S. Billboard Contemporary Jazz Albums charts at number 6 and number 19 under Jazz Albums.
 Several reviewers rated the album highly, giving praise to Rabin's musical abilities and the variety of genres he covers.
-Rabin cites Jacaranda as the best album of his career, and announced that a follow up album with lead vocals was in progress.
+Rabin cites Jacaranda as the best album of his career, and announced that a follow-up album with lead vocals was in progress.

 Background

-Jacaranda is Rabin's first studio album of all new material since Can't Look Away (1989), a gap of 23 years.
-Since his departure from the rock band Yes in 1995, Rabin has worked as a film composer in Los Angeles, California.
+Jacaranda was Rabin's first studio album of all new material since Can't Look Away (1989), a gap of 23 years.
+Since his departure from the rock band Yes in 1995, Rabin had worked as a film composer in Los Angeles, California.
 The idea of producing a solo album came about in 2007 when Rabin began, without any direction or influence from a record company or concerned about demographics or genre, to write music that interested him and challenging to play, feeling "totally free" to develop material with an emphasis on performance and not be concerned whether others would like it or not.
 The orchestral and tightly structured nature of film scoring prevented Rabin to "really stretch out and really play" in his compositions, and found he had not played anything he considered challenging or technical on the guitar for a considerable amount of time.
 He opted to make an instrumental album as one with lead vocals and lyrics did not interest him, and pointed out the benefit of changing track titles easily should he wish to change them.
 As Rabin was out of practice, the quick and technical guitar passages on the album led to him suffering from blisters on his hands when recording.
 He practised the piano and guitar in half-hour sections while working on film scores until he was able to perform the material he had written for the album.